matthewarcus/ssl-demo/README.md

 runs a simple test script.

-Now updated for Openssl 1.1.1 and TLSv1.3 - some functionality is no longer available in 1.3 (eg. PSK, SRP, renegotiation) , so for testing we revert to 1.2 in the client (this results in "DEPRECATED" warnings when compiling).
+Now updated for OpenSSL 1.1.1 and TLSv1.3 - some functionality is no longer available in 1.3 (eg. PSK, SRP, renegotiation) , so for testing we revert to 1.2 in the client (this results in "DEPRECATED" warnings when compiling).